Mariners Vs. Angels Prediction, Odds, Pick

 The Seattle Mariners take on the Los Angeles Angels.
 Check out our MLB odds series for our Mariners Angels prediction and pick.

-George Kirby goes to the hill for the Mariners, while Shohei Ohtani takes the bump for the Angels.
+Marco Gonzales goes to the mound for the Mariners, while Reid Detmers takes the bump for the Angels.

-George Kirby has been fantastic for the Mariners as the team closes in on its first playoff berth since 2001.
-Kirby needed several weeks to adjust to the big-league game after being called up from the minors early in the season.
-He absorbed information like a sponge, endured a few bumpy outings, and has settled into a steady groove.
-He has only gotten better as the weeks and months have passed.
-He will definitely join Luis Castillo as one of the starters the Mariners send to the mound in the upcoming American League Wild Card Series.
-He has been that good and that trustworthy.
-Kirby is one of several young pitchers the Mariners have cultivated and turned into a high-end arm.
-Kirby hasn’t given up more than three earned runs in a start since June 27.
-He has very rarely given up more than two earned runs in any start over the past two and a half months.
-His ERA is under three runs, at 2.98.
-He has dramatically helped Seattle in this run to a playoff spot, making this 2022 season one of the more special journeys in Mariner history.
+Marco Gonzales has stabilized over the past month.
+From July 14 through August 13 — a period in which he made six starts — Gonzales allowed at least five runs in four different starting appearances.
+In his last five starts, from Aug.
+19 through Sept.
+11, Gonzales has allowed nine earned runs in 30 1/3 innings, an ERA under three runs.
+That’s what Seattle needs from Gonzales as it closes in on its first playoff berth since 2001, ending the longest playoff drought in any of the four major North American professional sports.
+Gonzales will not start for this team in a three-game American League Wild Card Series, but he knows that he will be needed in middle relief and needs to be sharp heading into October.

-Shohei Ohtani might not be the American League MVP — that would be Aaron Judge — but he is the best player in baseball, and no one should seriously question that claim.
-No man in the entire history of baseball had ever hit 30 or more home runs in a season while winning 10 or more games as a pitcher.
-Shohei Ohtani became the first human being to ever do that.
-That’s the best player in baseball, folks, and it’s not a close call.
-Judge deserves the MVP trophy for his historic season.
-He is likely to pass Roger Maris and hit 62 homers, which — given the steroid era — would make Judge the first “clean” 62-home-run hitter in history.
-Judge would also become the single-season American League home run leader.
-Maris’s 61 is currently the A.L. record.
-That’s an MVP year.
-But: Ohtani IS the best player in the American League and, for that matter, the entire sport.
-The Angels will need a big 2023 season so that Ohtani doesn’t get any ideas about leaving for another team where he can win a championship in the future.
+Reid Detmers has really impressed for the Angels this year.
+You’ll remember that he no-hit the Tampa Bay Rays in early May, but then he struggled in the next several weeks, when the Angels plummeted and lost control of their season.
+Detmers and the Angels have been involved in parallel journeys this year.
+The team was horrible in the second half of May and in the month of June, but after the All-Star break, it has been noticeably better, particularly in August and early September.
+The team cratered in late spring and early summer but has managed to fight back in recent weeks.
+Detmers has done the same, pitching at a high level and making tweaks to his approach which have generated improved results.

 Courtesy of FanDuel, here are the Mariners-Angels MLB odds.